Compliance Certifications

 Certified in the Governance of Enterprise IT (CGEIT)

-The CGEIT certification is issued by the Information Systems Audit and Control Association (ISACA), and it is for people whose work is concerned with the governance of enterprise compliance.
+The Certified in the Governance of Enterprise IT® (CGEIT) certification is issued by the Information Systems Audit and Control Association (ISACA) and is for people whose work involves enterprise compliance governance.
 It includes four domains: governance of enterprise IT, IT resources, benefits realization, and risk optimization.

 Certified in Risk and Information Systems Control (CRISC)

-The CRISC certification is also issued by ISACA, and it is geared toward those who have expertise in managing IT enterprise risk and maintaining information systems control.
+The Certified in Risk and Information Systems Control® (CRISC) certification is also issued by ISACA and is geared toward those with expertise in managing IT enterprise risk and maintaining information systems control.
 This certification is focused on four work-related domains: IT risk identification, IT risk assessment, risk response and mitigation, and risk and control monitoring and reporting.

 Fordham University